HIGHLIGHTS-Tennis-Australian Open day five | Headlines

 HIGHLIGHTS-Tennis-Australian Open day five

 Highlights of day five of the Australian Open tennis championships at Melbourne Park on Friday.
-Times local (GMT +11): 1213 SABALENKA STEAMS INTO FOURTH ROUND
+Times local (GMT +11): 1255 VONDROUSOVA MOVES INTO FOURTH ROUND

+Czech Marketa Vondrousova, seeded 19th, held off a late challenge from Romania's Sorana Cirstea in a 6-2 6-4 win to reach the Australian Open fourth round for the first time in her career.
+READ MORE:

+Home favourite Kyrgios has work cut out with Thiem test in Melbourne Feisty Italian affair ends in heated row

 1110 PLAY GETS UNDERWAY Play began on an overcast morning at Melbourne Park with the temperature a cool 18 degrees Celsius.